Vinothsuku/insightsR/README.md

 Open a browser and goto: http://localhost:8501

-(Optional - Suggested) Create a virtual environment first and then execute the above 3 commands in Terminal/Command Prompt
+(Optional - Suggested) Create a virtual environment first and then execute the above mentioned commands.

 ## Blog
 I have written a detailed blog [here](https://medium.com/analytics-vidhya/insightsr-automated-insights-for-tabular-data-8328a67de3ed).